2025-2026 ICS3U-E Independent Study Projects (ISPs) |

 |

-Rush Hour a Digital Game
+Rush Hour: A Digital Game

 DESCRIPTION The board game, called rush-hour converted into a digital game using an LED matrix PCB and case.
 A multicoloured LED matrix will make the design of the different cars that will be the obstacle, you move the cars around to get your car through, and out. |